 - 2+ years of professional experience working as a Big Data Engineer;

 - 3+ years programming on Java, Scala or Python;

 - 2+ years of professional experience with AWS Big Data Technologies like Redshift, DynamoDB, S3, Athena, Kinesis, Lambda;

-- 2+ years of experience in Spark;
+- 2+ years of experience with Spark/Hadoop;

 - High SQL level;